-Construction emissions may represent a large temporary source of $PM{2.5}$ emissions.
+Construction emissions may represent a large new source of PM2.5 emissions.
 The implementation of a construction emissions reduction plan may be considered to target emissions from construction sources.
-This plan might include actions such as:

-retrofitting off-road construction equipment; using ultra-low sulfur fuels for all equipment; limiting the age of on-road vehicles used in construction or requiring diesel particulate traps and oxidation catalysts; minimizing engine operations; restricting construction activities around certain more sensitive receptors, like Southwestern High School; instituting fugitive dust control plans; and, using existing power sources or clean fuel generators, rather than temporary power generators.
+This plan might include actions such as: retrofitting off-road construction equipment; using ultra-low sulfur fuels for all equipment; limiting the age of on-road vehicles used in construction projects; minimizing engine operations; restricting construction activities around certain more sensitive receptors, like Southwestern High School; instituting fugitive dust control plans; using diesel particulate traps and oxidation catalysts; and, using existing power sources or clean fuel generators, rather than temporary power generators.